 Rivers investigations can focus on changes in any of the channel characteristics, to ensure some stretch and challenge for more able students it is wise to choose some of the more complex characteristics – for example an investigation that looks at changes in cross profile may be more challenging and interesting than an investigation into width or depth alone.

-Questions focussing on changes along the long profile, or downstream changes lend themselves well to a hypotheses testing approach, students formulating a number of hypotheses which they will test en route to answering their question.
+Questions focusing on changes along the long profile, or downstream changes lend themselves well to a hypotheses testing approach, students formulating a number of hypotheses which they will test en route to answering their question.